 1 bar limited to 2x kegs max

-Naming: This beer was brewed at the end of December, just as the Kyoto winter was really starting to show its teeth, and has been waiting patiently in our tanks for over two months.
-Just as many animals are making their first steps out into the new season, this beer is finally ready to awake from its prolonged slumber and make its way into the world as the first signs of spring are showing around us.
+Naming: This beer is brewed late each year, just as the Kyoto winter really starts to show its teeth, and only emerges from the tank after months of rest.
+Just as many animals are making their first steps out into the new season, this beer is finally ready to awake from its prolonged slumber and make its way into the world!

 Gas Volumes: 2.1